cyclus/cyclus/doc/domain_model_document/timer.rst

 After the resource exchange, modules are allowed to act.
 This is effectively the end of the time step.
-There are currently only two phases: Decommissionin and Execution.
+There are currently only two phases: Decommissioning and Execution.

 Decommissioning Phase
 ---------------------